“Student success is a shared interest of both school and family.”

 - Creating a school climate that encourages family and community involvement

 Purpose: Ensure families and the community are vested in students’ education through understanding, connection, and communication.
+Create a sense of purpose by:

 - Connect by including your email address, phone number, website addresses, and communication apps